Key takeaways

 Obtaining a secured credit card requires putting down a small deposit that acts as collateral.
 Your deposit becomes the credit line for your credit card.
 “Charging and repaying small amounts over time will help rebuild a positive credit history,” says Lins.

-You can also look at services that will report rent and other bills, such as cell phone, utilities and streaming services to help you build or rebuild an on-time payment history, says Lins.
+You can also look at services that will report rent and other bills, such as cell phone, utilities and streaming services to help you build or rebuild an on-time payment history, Lins recommends.
 “These services usually charge a modest fee, but some are free,” she says.
-“Using your utility bills and rental payments to create credit history can be a good strategy to jump-start the rebuilding process.”

 Monitor your credit

-Besides rebuilding your credit, you will want to keep tabs on it.
-This will help you see the progress you are making and what kinds of improvements can be made.
-Also, monitoring your credit regularly can help you spot errors that can ding your score down the line.
+In addition to rebuilding your credit, keep track of your score and history.
+This will help you see the progress you are making and what improvements can be made.
+Monitoring your credit regularly can also help you spot errors that can ding your score down the line.

 There are a few ways to get your credit score for free.
 You can order free reports from AnnualCreditReport.com or sign up for a free credit monitoring service.
 American Express, Bank of America, Discover and Wells Fargo — among others — also offer a free monthly look at your credit score with their credit cards.